 ODE provides standard editing procedures to ITCs, educational software vendors, and EMIS reporting entities.
 These include specifications for the validations, errors, and options.
-In the process of loading EMIS files received, ODE will perform identical editing procedures.
-If severe errors are found; the file will be returned to the data acquisition site for correction.
-The Department is also responsible for notifying data acquisition sites when district data are received.

 In addition, ODE is also responsible for the following:

 - utilizing EMIS data to ensure appropriate funding for school districts - compiling state and federal reports according to their respective requirements - distributing local report cards - informing decisions regarding policy and/or legislation